influxdata/docs-v2/content/telegraf/v1.10/data_formats/input/grok.md

 _Golang regular expressions do not support lookahead or lookbehind.
 Logstash patterns that depend on these are not supported._

-If you need help building patterns to match your logs, [Grok Constructor](https://grokconstructor.appspot.com/) might be helpful.
+For help building and testing patterns, see [tips for creating patterns](#tips-for-creating-patterns).

 ## Configuration